Faculty of Arts

 CLAS 3610/3611 Archaeological Field School in Italy

-This field school takes place every May-June in the small village of Rieti outside of Rome.
-You’ll have a chance to develop skills in archaeology while helping to excavate the “Villa of Titus.”
-This course is six credit hours and four weeks long.
+This field school takes place every May-June in the village of Castel Sant'Angelo, roughly 70 km northeast of Rome in the Apennine Mountains of central Italy.
+You’ll have a chance to develop skills in archaeology while helping to excavate the "Villa of Titus", a monumental rural complex that may once have been a residence of the Flavian Emperor Titus.
+This field school is comprised of two 3 credit hour courses and is five to six weeks long.

 ENGL 4500 Shakespeare: Theater and Text